top of page

 Back in College

-I wrote a story called "64" when I was in college.
+The author wrote a story called "64" when he was in college.
 The idea was sixty four people with super powers.
-Some more impressive than others.
 Some evil, some good, some neutral.
 There was also thirteen "demons" invading their world.
 One would lose their powers or get killed (more often they died), and then someone else with unique abilities would vanish.
 When thirty two individuals remained, suddenly they came back.
 When they did, the outer boundaries of reality shrunk in size.
-The Universe becoming nothing more than our galaxy.
+The Universe was smaller.

-This happened again as thirty two became sixteen.
-Again, their reality shrunk in size down to just the solar system.
+This happened once more as thirty-two became sixteen.
 This continued from sixteen to eight, eight to four, and finally the last two remained.
+Each time the larger Universe was reduced until all that was left behind was a small circular space of land.
 The last surviving hero is confronted by a man named "Mr. X".
 This mysterious figure transforms into a teenage boy.
 The hero represents hope.
-The boy represents his depression and how destroying the world he had created in his mind, was his way of destroying his lingering reasons to live.
-He is working towards the goal of committing suicide.
+The former "Mr. X", now a boy, represented his depression and he wanted to destroy the world he had created in his mind.
+It was his way of extinguishing his last remaining reasons to live.
+He wanted to commit suicide.

 That is the origins of Prisoner of Silence.
 That's why there is a number at the beginning of every scenario.
 It is a representation of the current human population on Earth that when halved, will eventually lead down to two.
-All because of a story I had come up with in college.
+It was one of many elements that reflected the psychology of the central character, Avita.
+The author originally chose that name since this was a narrative about someone choosing life.
+The realization that it wasn't her real name didn't come until much later.

 64-single-fillable-bracket_edited.jpg